Alex Jones (Welsh presenter): Career

 Jones became a television researcher after leaving university, but was sacked twice, once for mistaking Mike Peters from the band The Alarm for a workman who had come to fix the office alarm.
 She was asked by a producer at Avanti productions to audition in front of the camera at age 21.
 Her first presenting job was for BBC Choice, and she then joined S4C as a presenter on the singing programme Cân i Gymru (A Song for Wales).
 Jones developed a speciality presenting Welsh-language children's programmes on S4C, including Hip neu Sgip? and Salon, alongside occasional appearances on mainstream British television, including Channel 4's RI:SE.

 Jones presented travel show Tocyn (Ticket) on S4C with Aled Samuel, the extreme sports show Chwa, and was part of the crew on Jonathan Davies's Welsh-language rugby show Jonathan for the 2010 Six Nations Championship.
 Jones was a regular co-host on Real Radio GMG in Wales.

 On 25 July 2010, Jones was announced as the new female co-host on The One Show, replacing Christine Bleakley.
 Jones replaced Claudia Winkleman as co-presenter of Let's Dance for Comic Relief during the programme's third series in February 2011.
-She also was part of the BBC team for The Royal Wedding 2011 on 29 April 2011, reporting from Kate Middleton's home town.
+She also was part of the BBC team for The Royal Wedding 2011 on 29 April 2011, reporting from Catherine Middleton's home town.
 Jones also presented the United Kingdom's points in the Eurovision Song Contest 2011.

 Since 2012, Jones, along with Matt Baker and John Inverdale has co-hosted The Sport Relief Games Show, live coverage of the Sport Relief games that afternoon.

 On 19 July 2014, Jones hosted the Live at Edinburgh Castle concert event on BBC One.
 Beginning on 9 August 2014, Jones presented the BBC One gymnastics competition series Tumble which ran throughout September 2014.

 In 2015, Jones began presenting the daytime series Close Calls: On Camera for BBC One; in 2016, she began co-hosting the BBC series Shop Well for Less? alongside Steph McGovern.
 In September 2016, she fronted a one-off documentary Alex Jones – Fertility and Me for BBC One.
 She also presented The Secrets in My Family, a primetime documentary series for UKTV's W channel.

+In 2026, Jones participated in the seventh series of The Masked Singer as "Disc Jockey".
+She was unmasked in the first episode.